 Next is the affinity transition layer featuring Harnessing Intelligent Ventilation & Energy (HIVE®) technology.
 This responsive layer reacts to body position and is found in five different zones: the head, shoulders, back, hips, and feet.
 It’s ideal for teens who may want more support in one area and a softer feel in others.
 At the bottom is a Bio-Core™ foam to resist sagging, even after decades of use.
 This means your teen can use this mattress through college and beyond.

 Teens can be picky, so it may help to take the Amerisleep mattress for a test ride with a 100-night sleep trial period.
-If you aren’t happy within 100 nights, the company will work with you to donate the mattress and offer a full refund.
+If you aren’t happy after giving yourself time to adjust to its feel, the company will work with you to donate the mattress and offer a full refund.
 The AS3 is also covered by a 20-year warranty for full repair or replacement for the first 10 years and a prorated warranty for the second 10 years.

 If your teenager is a high school athlete, the Zoma mattress is an excellent choice.
 Why?
 It’s designed to improve performance, fight pressure points, and promote recovery and comfort.